-Every two years, one hundred artists from across the globe come together to share in an experience of raw creation and open possibility.
+Every two years, one hundred artists from across the globe are invited to share in an experience of raw creation and open possibility.

 The EMMA International Collaboration is an innovative workshop model for un-structured creative collaboration between artists working in traditional craft and those engaged in contemporary method.
 Affectionately known as “Emma”, this biennial weeklong residency takes place in the heart of the Boreal Forest in Northern Saskatchewan — a place where form and function collide.
 Artists at various stages of their careers are challenged to step outside their usual art practice; to explore medium, technique and subject matter through hands on collaboration and exciting creative exchange.

-Ness Creek Festival Site, east of Big River, SK
+Ness Creek Festival Site, east of Big River

 Exhibition Dates: June 30 – August 21, 2018

 Location: Saskatchewan Craft Council Gallery, 813 Broadway Avenue, Saskatoon, SK

 Reception: Wednesday, July 24, 7 – 10 pm

 Curio is a window into both the compelling world of art collection as well as a tribute to the past twenty years of Emma International Collaborations.
 Works in this exhibition have been selected from private collections purchased at the infamous Emma Collaboration Auctions.
 Curio represents and celebrates the many voices who have contributed to art, craft, and culture in Saskatchewan.